spacetelescope/jdaviz/docs/specviz/import_data.rst

-The :py:meth:`~jdaviz.configs.specviz.helper.Specviz.load_data` also accepts a `~specutils.SpectrumList` object, in which case it will both load the individual `~specutils.Spectrum1D` objects in the list and additionally attempt to stitch together the spectra into a single data object so that they can be manipulated and analyzed in the application as a single entity:
+The :py:meth:`~jdaviz.configs.specviz.helper.Specviz.load_data` also accepts a `~specutils.SpectrumList` object, in which case it will both load the individual `~specutils.Spectrum` objects in the list and additionally attempt to stitch together the spectra into a single data object so that they can be manipulated and analyzed in the application as a single entity: